 WHY WE LIKE IT: This option offers everything we would want in a budget gaming monitor, including a 22-inch Full-HD 1080p resolution display and a 75Hz refresh-rate.
 AMD FreeSync is also onboard for a tear-free gaming experience.

 If you’re a gamer on a budget, the ViewSonic VXC2257-MHD should be the first gaming monitor you take a look at for your setup.
 This monitor from ViewSonic includes a 22-inch display, sporting a Full-HD 1080p resolution.
-The 75Hz refresh-rate also makes for a quick display on its feet, updating the image at a fast rate for smoother video motion while playing your favorite games.
+The 75Hz refresh-rate also makes for a quick display on its feet, updating the image at a fast rate for smoother video motion while playing your favorite games with fast-moving objects.
+If you want more monitors with smooth video motion in 1080p, then visit our list of highly-rated 1080p gaming monitors.

 The VX2257-MHD also features AMD FreeSync technology to prevent image tearing, a phenomenon that can make it appear that your on-screen video is splitting in two.
 The one downside we found is that the plastic monitor leaves a bit of build-quality to be desired.
 But don’t be fooled, this monitor is an excellent value and our best gaming monitor pick.